carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 ## Using scripts and files from outside the container

-In your shell, change to the `sum` folder in the `docker-intro` folder.
+In your shell, change to the `sum` folder in the `docker-intro` folder and look at the files inside.
 ~~~
 $ cd ~/Desktop/docker-intro/sum
+$ ls
 ~~~
 {: .language-bash}